Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 ## Examples using custom scopes

-An integration with a `Auth0` application that uses custom scopes, where the application obtains both an `id_token` and an `access_token` for an API, looks like the following:
+An integration with an `Auth0` application that uses custom scopes, where the application obtains both an `id_token` and an `access_token` for an API, looks like the following: